grahama1970/codex/QUICKSTART.md

 - Partial NaN: at least one valid priced candidate prevents relaxation.
 - Warm‑up dry run: works without keys (`--dry-run` or `CHUTES_WARMUP_DRYRUN=1`).

+Note: A Knowledge‑First context mode (RFC) is being prepared to reduce prompt size by retrieving evidence from ArangoDB via the memory‑agent MCP.
+This does not affect the quickstart flow.
+See `docs/feature_recipes/knowledge-first-context.md` for the design.

 ## 4) Rapid deploy & versioning
 Create a stamped release and update the active binary + alias:
 ```